s1sun/Coding_Challenge/README.md

 | 0        | 2             | little    | H(int)   | mass      |
 | 4        | 4             | little    | I(int)   | intensity |

-Each row occupy 10 bytes with 2 values mentione at above table, The "sixtysix.B" consists of multiple rows.
+Each row occupy 6 bytes with 2 values mentione above, The "sixtysix.B" consists of multiple rows.

 **(ii) Determine how the data are stored in binary form**

-Reviewing the corresponding "sixtysix_original.csv," it contains 5,432 lines.
-The number of lines in csv file matches the number of segments in the binary A file.
-The "Time (min)" information is derived from the second value of each segment in A file, and the corresponding pair values (mass and intensity) location mentioned at first value can be drived from B. The number of mass intensity at the same time mentioned at third value of each segment can be extracted from the B file at start location determined at first value of the segment in A file.
+Reviewing the corresponding original "sixtysix.csv," it contains 5,432 lines.
+The number of lines in the csv file matches the number of segments in the binary A file.
+The "Time (min)" information is derived from the second value of each segment in A file, and the corresponding pair values (mass and intensity) location mentioned in first value can be drived from B. The number of mass intensity at the same time mentioned in third value of each segment can be extracted from the B file at start location determined by the first value of the segment in the A file.

 **(iii) write a Python program that converts the binary data into csv form (to parallel the provided csv)**

 To convert the binary data into a CSV format similar to **"sixtysix_original.csv"**, I wrote a Python script.
 The script reads the binary file, processes the A and B files, and extracts the time, mass, and intensity values:
    1. **Read the Binary Files**: Open the sixtysix.A and sixtysix.B binary files in read mode.
-   2. **Parse the sixtysix.A**: Read 10 bytes per segment with total 5432 segments from sixtysix.A binary file, extracting **bytes_proceding, time, and number_of_mass**.
+   2. **Parse the sixtysix.A**: Read 10 bytes per segment, totaling 5432 segments from sixtysix.A binary file, extracting **location in B file, time, and number of pair (mass, intensity)**.
-   3. **Parse the sixtysix.B**: Read 6 bytes per segment with total 58706 pairs from sixtysix.B binary file, extracting **mass, intensity**.
+   3. **Parse the sixtysix.B**: Read 6 bytes per segment, totaling 50575 pairs from sixtysix.B binary file, extracting **mass, intensity**.
-   4. **Assemble dataframe from parsed sixtysix.A and sixtysix.B**: create a zero values dataframe with 5432(equal to number segments in A) rows and 48(equal to number of mass in B) columns, and index by time, and populate with mass and intensity values extracted from "sixtysix.B".
+   4. **Assemble dataframe from parsed sixtysix.A and sixtysix.B**: Create a zero values dataframe with 5432(equal to number segments in A) rows and 49(equal to number of mass in B) columns, indexed by time, and populate with mass and intensity values extracted from "sixtysix.B".
    5. **Save to CSV**: Write the extracted time vs. mass vs. intensity data to a CSV file.
-   6. **Compare the CSV to "sixtysix_original.csv"**: Verify the generated **"sixtysix.csv"** with the **"sixtysit_original.csv"** and display the comparison results with no differences.
+   6. **Compare the CSV to "sixtysix.csv"**: Verify the generated **"sixtysix_out.csv"** with the original **"sixtysit.csv"** and display the comparison results with no differences.(Note: there may be slight differences in the rounding of float values to specific decimal places across different platforms in python)

+Note: Due to python round function precision limitation.
+The float value for time from different platforms exists a tiny diffence.
+It will be allowed.

-For the complete Python Script, please refer to **"Chromatography_answer_c.py"** and **"chromatography.py"** files.
+For the complete Python Script, please refer to **"Chromatography_answer_c.py"** file.

-All test results are stored at problem folders as binary data files are.
+All test results for encoding binary files are stored in their respective problem folders, alongside the binary data files.